sharmadhiraj/Kotlin-Multiplatform-Weather-App/README.md

-# Kotlin Multiplatform Weather App (Work in Progress)
+# Kotlin Multiplatform Weather App

 ## Overview

-This project is a work in progress and serves as a demonstration of Kotlin Multiplatform capabilities for developing a weather application.
+This project serves as a demonstration of Kotlin Multiplatform capabilities for developing a weather application.
 The goal is to create a simple cross-platform app that shows the weather of a specified location by implementing API calls.